CVE-2026-39311: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in TriliumNext Trilium

 Mitigation Recommendations

-Upgrade Trilium Notes to version 0.102.2 or later, where this vulnerability is fixed.
+Upgrade Trilium Notes to version 0.102.2 or later, where this vulnerability has been fixed.
 The fix addresses SVG sanitization and re-enables Content Security Policy protections.
-No other mitigations are specified.
+Until upgraded, avoid opening or sharing SVG attachments from untrusted sources.
 Patch status is confirmed fixed in version 0.102.2.

 CVE-2026-39311: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in TriliumNext Trilium